Collobos/nodeoze/README.md

-Imagine if you would the C++ standards committee and the boys and girls from Joyent (maintainers of node.js) all got drunk at a bar and together they spawned a new creation.
+Imagine if you would the C++ standards committee and the boys and girls from Joyent (creators of node.js) all got drunk at a bar and together they spawned a new creation.

 So many questions...what would it look like?
 How would it work?
 Do they all have a drinking problem?